Tyson Pencer

-Tyson Pencer (born February 10, 1989) is a Canadian football offensive lineman who is currently a free agent.
-He was ranked as the ninth best player in the Canadian Football League’s Amateur Scouting Bureau September rankings for players eligible in the 2012 CFL Draft.
+Tyson Pencer (born February 10, 1989) is a Canadian former professional football offensive lineman.
+He was ranked as the ninth best player in the Canadian Football League’s Amateur Scouting Bureau September rankings for players eligible in the 2012 CFL draft.
 After redshirting for the 2008 season, Pencer played his freshman and sophomore seasons for the Washington State Cougars in 2009 and 2010.
 He left the program for personal reasons and played for the Okanagan Sun of the Canadian Junior Football League in 2011.